resandegrodan/resandegrodan/README.md

 ## Hi there 👋

-I'm currently a student and getting to now Git more and how it can be used.
+I'm currently a student and getting to know Git more and how it can be used.
 <!--
 **resandegrodan/resandegrodan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.